Satyam/react-simple-idle-monitor/README.md

 > Simple monitor of idle time for React

+> :warning: This package is no longer supported.
+Other packages with similar functionalities, such as [useIdle](https://github.com/streamich/react-use/blob/master/docs/useIdle.md), have larger communities which ensures better quality and testing.

 [![Build Status](https://travis-ci.org/Satyam/react-simple-idle-monitor.svg?branch=v1.0.0)](https://travis-ci.org/Satyam/react-simple-idle-monitor)

 Changes state to **idle** when a certain `timeout` is reached.
 Changes back to **active** when user interaction is detected.